-With the right knowledge, you can help your children be mindful about their candy consumption, while also allowing them to enjoy the holiday, and supporting their complex nutritional needs with other nutrient-packed foods!
+With the right knowledge, you can help your children be mindful about their treat consumption during the holidays, while also allowing them to enjoy it, and supporting their complex nutritional needs with other nutrient-packed foods!

 Teaching Children Mindfulness Around Eating

-These principles can be applied to Halloween, and the full holiday season, which is often loaded with sweet treats and many desserts.
+These principles can be applied to Halloween and other holiday seasons, which are often loaded with sweet treats and desserts.
 Let your children choose a few pieces of candy from their Halloween basket each day and talk about them.
 Why did they choose those ones?
 What about the candy did they like or dislike and why?
 How does eating sweet things make them feel?
 How does eating too much of something make them feel?
 By having them focus on the candy, they will learn how to naturally limit themselves.
-After all, we all feel ill when we eat too much of any one food.
+After all, we all feel ill when we eat too much of any food.
 Remember, there are no good or bad foods, but different foods do affect our bodies differently.
 When children notice this, they will naturally make healthier choices that make their bodies feel good.

 Supporting The Daily Nutritional Needs of Your Child

 Research suggests that the foods children eat during the preschool years (1-5 years old) are particularly important, due to the rapid and dramatic postnatal brain development happening during this time.
-This also happens to be the time where children are transitioning from a diet chosen entirely by their caregivers, to a diet gradually chosen more and more by themselves, which makes it a key time for teaching them how to make mindful choices2.
-Since children will most likely be consuming a bit more sugar (through that Halloween candy) than they normally would be, making sure their daily meals and snacks are packed with as much nutrition as possible is key.
+This also happens to be the time where children are transitioning from a diet chosen entirely by their caregivers, to a diet gradually chosen more and more by themselves, which makes it a key time for teaching them how to make mindful choices.2 Since children will most likely be consuming a bit more sugar than they normally would during various holidays, making sure their daily meals and snacks are packed with as much nutrition as possible is key.

 Help them power up for the day with a delicious breakfast smoothie or oatmeal that even the pickiest eaters are sure to love.
-Nuzest’s Kids Good Stuff can be used in a variety of yummy breakfast options, including this Kids Rapid Recovery Smoothie recipe, which is specifically designed for kids and is nut and dairy free, and this fun fall themed and delicious Chocolate Oatmeal.
-When you’re really pressed for time (what parent isn’t these days!?), reach for the Good Green Snack Bars, containing a super blend of essential nutrients and a full range of vitamins and minerals.
-These bars make the perfect snack for both children and adults.
-So throw one in their lunchbox, take along in the car, or on a cool weather hike; no matter what you’ll know that you have a nutrient packed healthy snack ready whenever they need it.
+Kids Good Stuff Multivitamin Drink by Nuzest can be used in a variety of yummy breakfast options, including this Kids Rapid Recovery Smoothie recipe that is specifically designed for kids, and this fun fall-themed and delicious Chocolate Oatmeal.

 Here are some fun fall recipes you can make at home with your children: